What’s the worst emotional pain?

 Crying for long periods of time releases oxytocin and endogenous opioids, otherwise known as endorphins.
 These feel-good chemicals can help ease both physical and emotional pain.
 Once the endorphins are released, your body may go into somewhat of a numb stage.
 Oxytocin can give you a sense of calm or well-being.

-What’s worse physical or mental abuse?
+What’s worse physical or emotional pain?

 The scars of emotional abuse are very real and they run deep.
 You may think that physical abuse is far worse than emotional abuse since physical violence can send you to the hospital and leave you with physical wounds.
 But emotional abuse can be just as damaging—sometimes even more so.